deghislain/ArmelProjects/SoapWSAppSystem/README.txt

 1-Temperature converter, this service convert a given temperature from Fahrenheit to Celsius and from Celsius to Fahrenheit.

-2-Sort service, this service take in input a string made of unsorted numbers and return a sorted one, using Quicksort algorithm.
+2-Sort service, this service is based on quickSort algorithm, it takes in input a string made of unsorted numbers and return a sorted one.

+3-StorageService, that allowed an user to store a file on server.